ShabbirHasan1/TradingAPIs/README.md

 ## Usage

-To begin using this API, Please Signup [here](https://eaccount.indiainfoline.com/)
+To begin using this API,
+Please Signup [here](https://eaccount.indiainfoline.com/) if you don't have an IIFL trading account.
+Generate Keys [here](https://ttweb.indiainfoline.com/trade/login.aspx) if you have an existing IIFL trading account.

 ## Contact us